Green Part 2

 “Yes.”
 The ghost replied, slowly enclosing the gap between its hands and the little highness’s head.

 “Be the rain.
 The beautiful, glistening rain, and their savior.
 Rain on the people and the people’s admiration and gratefulness will be shown, it will blossom so brightly it will illuminate even the darkest of skies.
 Even brighter than that fire.
 You are no longer irrelevant as you are their savior.
-You are no longer unamusing as they will gleefully smile and laugh when they see the sight of your cloud.
-You are no longer boring, as your rain will give birth to the beautifulest of floras across the village.
-Rain down your water, and their love will rain on you.
-And no one can do that, better than you.”
+You are no longer unamusing as they will gleefully smile and laugh when they see the sight of your cloud and inevitable gift.
+You are no longer boring, as your rain will give birth to the beautifulest of floras across the village and disperse their current life threatening issue.
+Rain down your water and their love shower you.
+And no one will do that, better than you.”

 But before the little highness could finish, the ghost pushed them off the balcony.

 “You must save them quickly.
-And now, I have fulfilled my promise!”
+The fire spreads fast.
+And now… I have fulfilled my promise!”
 Says the ghost.

-But before the little highness hit the ground, they thought.
+But before the little highness hit the ground, they thought again.

-The little highness body hits the ground below with a thud, the noise shattering in the background of the flame’s crackle sound and the hollering in the night.
+The little highness body hits the ground below with a thud, the horrid noise shattering in the background of the flame’s crackles and the hollering in the night.

 As the little highness’s body lies below, a faint, wispy cloud begins to rise from it.
 The cloud grows bigger and bigger darkening as it blocks out the light of the moon.
 Thunder rumbles in the distance,